-See Also http://aws.amazon.com/route53.
+See Also https://aws.amazon.com/route53.

-Amazon Simple Email Service (Amazon SES) is an easy-to-use, cost-effective email solution for applications.
+- Amazon Simple Email Service (Amazon SES)

-See Also http://aws.amazon.com/ses.
+See Also https://aws.amazon.com/ses.

 A web service that enables applications, end-users, and devices to instantly send and receive notifications from the cloud.

-See Also http://aws.amazon.com/sns.
+See Also https://aws.amazon.com/sns.

 Reliable and scalable hosted queues for storing messages as they travel between computers.

-See Also http://aws.amazon.com/sqs.
+See Also https://aws.amazon.com/sqs.

-Storage for the internet.
+Storage for the Internet.
 You can use it to store and retrieve any amount of data at any time, from anywhere on the web.

-See Also http://aws.amazon.com/s3.
+See Also https://aws.amazon.com/s3.

-See Also http://aws.amazon.com/simpledb.
+See Also https://aws.amazon.com/swf/.

-See Also http://aws.amazon.com/vpc.
+See Also https://aws.amazon.com/vpc.

 An infrastructure web services platform in the cloud for companies of all sizes.